stshryu/stshryu.github.io/content/_index.md

     Implemented and maintained a user management microservce using third party integrations to seamlessly integrate multiple HRIS systems into a legacy codebase in Rails.
     ''',
     '''
+    Wrote proof of concepts and minimum viable products in Python, prototyping Django, Flask and FastAPI.
+    ''',
+    '''
     Contributed to a product led growth team on deliverables, taking customer requirements, building and implementing UI/UX changes, setting up middleware, and codifying backend logic.
     ''',
     '''